Asaduzzaman607/practice/content/featured/SpotifyProfile/index.md

 showInProjects: true
 ---

-A single page restaurant app where people are able to select food in their cart and checkout the cart with their information.
+A fully functional restaurant app where customer can select food items to their cart and can checkout the cart with their information.